ryano144/terraform-modules/README.md

 These policies are enforced using Open Policy Agent (OPA) in the CI/CD pipeline.

+## Security

+This repository implements comprehensive security controls:

+1. **GitHub Actions Security**: All third-party actions are SHA-pinned to prevent supply chain attacks
+2. **External Contributor Protection**: External contributors cannot modify workflow files
+3. **Automated Security Scanning**: CodeQL analysis runs on all pull requests
+4. **Environment Isolation**: External contributor tests run in protected environments
+5. **Manual Approval Gates**: Multiple approval points ensure code quality and security
+6. **Action Allowlist**: Only pre-approved GitHub Actions can be used in workflows

+Security is managed through automated scripts in the [`security-scripts/`](security-scripts/) directory.
+Use `make github-actions-security` to update action allowlists.

 ## Module Types

 The repository supports several types of Terraform modules: